Australian Defence Force Investigative Service

 The Australian Defence Force Investigative Service (ADFIS) is the unified investigative arm of the Australian Defence Force's Joint Military Police Unit.
-Initially formed in 2007 as a part of the service police until its amalgamation into the Joint Military Police Force at the beginning of 2020.
-ADFIS was responsible for complex and major disciplinary and criminal investigations involving the Australian Defence Force (ADF), its assets, land, personnel and capability.
+Initially formed in 2007 as a part of the service police, it was amalgamated into the Joint Military Police Force at the beginning of 2020.
+ADFIS is responsible for complex and major disciplinary and criminal investigations involving the Australian Defence Force (ADF), its assets, land, personnel and capabilities.

-ADFIS is a tri-service unit that was composed of specialised service police personnel who are qualified to undertake investigations of serious and unique nature.As the successor to the previously active single-service police investigation units which it absorbed, it is staffed by military police officers from the Royal Australian Navy's Naval Police, Australian Army's Military Police and the Royal Australian Air Force's Air Force Police.
+ADFIS is a tri-service unit composed of specialised service police personnel who are qualified to undertake investigations of serious and unique nature.
+As the successor to the previously active single-service police investigation units which it absorbed, it is staffed by military police officers from the Royal Australian Navy's Naval Police, Australian Army's Military Police and the Royal Australian Air Force's Air Force Police.

 History

 Prior to the formation of ADFIS, each of the three service's police entities in the Australian Defence Force were responsible for maintaining their own general duties and investigative law enforcement functions.
 While each service would maintain its general duties personnel manning requirements separate to investigators, the investigations arm within each of the single-service police organisations were: